 I just used an old blanket and sprayed the weights one side at a time, waited for them to dry, and then continued to the other side.
 Cover as many times as you think they need.
 I did two coats because these dumbbells had been left out in the rain before I got them and had a lot of chipped paint.

 Use them.
-Ladies, lifting will not make you bulky, it will make you hot, confident, and help you fight the so-called “inevitable” lowered metabolism as you age.
+Ladies, lifting will not make you bulky, it will help you love your body, feel strong and confident, and help you fight the so-called “inevitable” lowered metabolism as you age.

 I am in the best shape of my life by working out at home, using only dumbbells and my own body weight, and following The Fit Tutor’s Nutrition Course.
-Try my workouts free for 2 weeks– especially if you aren’t sure how to most effectively use your new, shiny dumbbells!
+Get your lifetime membership for only $50– especially if you aren’t sure how to most effectively use your new, shiny dumbbells!

-I was psyched to buy my first pair of dumbbells and went all out, but as I get stronger and need heavier weights to continue to improve my body, I find the cost goes up.
+I was psyched to buy my first pair of dumbbells and bought brand new, but as I get stronger and need heavier weights to continue to improve my body, I find the cost goes up.
 Restoring old weights has saved me a lot of money and has helped me get the most out of my workouts!
 Let me know if you have any questions!

-Finally, here’s an after photo.
-Good news- I procrastinated on writing this blog and I’ve been using these 12’s now for over 9 months and they still look this good!
+Finally, here’s an after-after photo.
+I procrastinated on writing this blog and I’ve been using these 12’s now for over 9 months and they still look this good!
 These in particular have been toted around in my car to clients’ houses and only have a few nicks.
 I’m pretty happy with how they turned out: